ITVRoC/ouster_lidar/README.md

 Sample code for connecting to and configuring the OS-1, reading and visualizing data, and interfacing with ROS.

-This package allows to change Ouster timestamp mode as ROS parameter and awaits the PTP sync between the Ouster clock and ROS time to start publishing in the topics.
+This package allows to change Ouster timestamp mode as ROS parameter and awaits the PTP sync between the Ouster clock and ROS time to start publishing on topics.
 ### PTP

 To use [PTP](https://endruntechnologies.com/pdf/PTP-1588.pdf), install with: